stuymedova/uikit-svelte/src/lib/components/controls/SegmentedControl/README.md

 ***label***

-Use this option to specify a segment's label.
+Use this option to specify a Segment's label.

 ```html
 <SegmentedControl>